Quality Management Program and Resources

 To obtain interpreter services, members and providers can contact Health Net Member Services at the phone number located on the member’s ID card.
 Request in-person interpreters, including sign language interpreters, a minimum of five business days before the appointment during business hours.

-Please allow for video remote or a phone interpreter if that is the only option available for the language, date and time of the appointment.
+Please allow for video remote or phone interpreter if that is the only option available for the language, date and time of the appointment.